Last Updated on 05/02/21 by quiltripping

-Do You love to quilt but don’t know what to do with everything you make?
+Do You love to quilt or sew but don’t know what to do with everything you make?
 Is your fabric stash getting unmanageably large?
 Do you have too many UFO’s (unfinished objects)?
 Do you have fabrics you are no longer thrilled with?
 Do you have bins full of scraps?
-There are a large number of organizations that are thrilled to receive finished quilts or quilting supply donations.
-I’ve put together a list of places to donate your quilts or unwanted sewing supplies.

 A Quilt For Mother’s Tears